 1. Winter pajamas

 As kids grow and experience the world, they pick up new habits and hobbies.
 But one way to foster the love of reading is to make sure they have access to books that interest them.
-This is why we always include books in our Christmas Eve box ideas for kids.
+That's why we always include books in our Christmas Eve box ideas for kids.

 You can choose to include a book from your child’s Christmas wish list, or you can pick any age-appropriate book.
 You can also stay with a Christmas-themed book and make it a part of your tradition to read the night before.